rebeccatraceyt/Kryan/README.md

 The chosen colour scheme is a reflection of the artist's look and feel.

 #### Typography
-The pairing of the fonts [Cabin](https://fonts.google.com/specimen/Cabin) and [Raleway](https://fonts.google.com/specimen/Raleway) is used throughout the website with Sans Serif as the fallback font in case of import failure.
+The pairing of the fonts [Roboto](https://fonts.google.com/specimen/Roboto) and [Lato](https://fonts.google.com/specimen/Lato) is used throughout the website with Sans Serif as the fallback font in case of import failure.

-Both Cabin and Raleway are sans typefaces and were chosen to reflect the modern personality of the website.
+For features that needed to be highlighted, such as the featured single on the Homepage, the font [Montserrat](https://fonts.google.com/specimen/Montserrat) was used, with Sans Serif as the fallback.
+This was in order to create a consistency with the digital artwork of the single release

 #### Imagery
 The selected imagery is modern and cohesively aesthetic, reflecting the artist's look and feel.